shuPA04/shuPA04.github.io/_posts/2023-04-14-pitch-positioning.md

 ![centroids on the pitch](\img\posts\pitch-positioning\centroids.png)

-Positional centroids (**right**) are calculated by averaging locations of players who belong to the same position (e.g. defenders), team centroid (**left**) is the average location of all players on the pitch.
-The distance between each player and the centroids are shown in black dotted lines.
+**Positional centroids** (**right**) are calculated by averaging locations of players who belong to the same position (e.g. defenders).
+One can also calculate another metric, **team centroid** (**left**) which is the average location of all players on the pitch.
+While both metrics offer valuable insights, Positional Centroids are generally considered more effective in capturing players' movement patterns (Memmert et al., 2017).

-This project chose positional centroids for computing ApEn, due to its sensitibity to capture player's movement patterns better (Memmert et al., 2017).
+After calculating the positional centroids, we can determine the distance between each player and their corresponding centroid.
+This process yields a vector containing distance values for each player.
+By inputting this vector into a function that calculates ApEn, we obtain a scalar value representing the predictability of a player's positioning relative to their centroid.

 ## 2 &nbsp; &nbsp; Data